New York Magazine

 Views From the Top

 See the city streets from a vantage point even higher than the top of the Empire State Building.
-These five-to-seven-minute helicopter tours fly over it all.
+These twelve-to-fifteen-minute helicopter tours fly over it all.

 Adirondack Sunset Sail